 Intuition, on the other hand, works in a totally different way, and is often more effective than analytical thinking!
 The ancient philosophers said that, and nowadays the Science is studying this concept as well.

-Now, what is the intuition?
+What is the intuition?
 And how does it work?

 According to a study by Drexel University published in the scientific journal Thinking & Reasoning, (volume 22, 2016.
 Issue 4), it has been scientifically demonstrated that finding the solution to a problem relying on intuitions makes us commit fewer mistakes than a more reasoned approach.